Becklyn/ddd-symfony-bridge/README.md

         public: false
         tags: [ serializer.normalizer ]
 ```
-- Add the following to `services.yaml` and `doctrine.yaml` if you wish for Doctrine ORM 2 to persist microseconds as part of domain event timestamps in the event store (this should no longer be necessary with Doctrine ORM 3):
+- Add the following to `services.yaml` and `doctrine.yaml` if you wish for Doctrine ORM to persist microseconds as part of domain event timestamps in the event store (should not be required for MySQL and Doctrine 3):
 ```
 # services.yaml
     # required for microsecond serialization in event store for raisedTs